 Same, but vastly different — not only in terms of benefits but also price.
-Always wondered how coliving (or flexible living) and shared housing differ?
+Always wondered how co-living and shared housing differ?
 Then you’ll want to read on.

-Coliving (or flexible living) refers to a group of people who live together in a space that was specifically designed for that purpose.
-They would each have their own private rooms (and sometimes toilets) but share common spaces like the balcony, kitchen and living room.
+Co-living refers to a group of people who live together in a space that was specifically designed for that purpose.
+Occupants would have their own private rooms (and sometimes toilets) but share common spaces like the balcony, kitchen and living room.

-Shared housing (or flatshare), on the other hand, is made up of a group of people sharing a traditional home that probably wasn’t built with that purpose in mind.They may sound similar, but differ by quite a bit.
+Shared housing (or flatshare), on the other hand, is made up of a group of people sharing a traditional home that wasn’t built or designed for sharing.They may sound similar, but differ by quite a bit.

-To cut through the noise, here is a list of how coliving and shared housing differ, complete with a list of flexible living benefits.
+To cut through the noise, here is a list of how co-living and shared housing differ, complete with a list of benefits you can expect with co-living.

 Space and amenities

-You can think of coliving as modular homes that give you the option to pay only for what you really want.
+You can think of co-living as modular homes that give you the option to pay for only what you really need or want.
 Prefer a small space?
 Consider a smaller no-frills room like the Pocket that’s perfect for one who is looking for short-term stays.
-Need a larger space with your own kitchen?
-Not a problem, go for the Studio that comes with a kitchen and big enough for two.
+Require a larger space with your own kitchen?
+Not a problem, go for the Studio or 1-bedroom apartment that comes with a kitchen and big enough for two.

-In contrast, shared houses are your typical suburban house or apartment that were built to provide accommodation for families.
+In contrast, shared houses are your typical homes that were built to provide accommodation for families.

-Similar to coliving, each resident will have their own private rooms while bathrooms and kitchen are shared throughout the house.
-However, most bedrooms are the size of a study with only one ‘master’ bedroom available; that may or may not include an en suite.
+Similar to co-living, each resident would have their own private rooms while bathrooms and kitchen are shared throughout the house.
+However, most bedrooms are the size of a study with only one ‘master’ bedroom available; that may or may not include an ensuite.

-Unbeknownst to some, coliving rental fees actually includes all basic utilities and amenities like Wi-Fi, water, electricity, maintenance, weekly room cleaning, etc. This means, you won’t have to worry about monthly utility bills, setting up of a Wi-Fi mesh or when the water heater breaks down.
+Unbeknownst to some, co-living rental fees actually include furnishings and basic utilities like Wi-Fi, water, electricity, maintenance, weekly room cleaning, etc. This means, you won’t have to worry about monthly utility bills, setting up of a Wi-Fi mesh or fixing the water heater when it breaks down.

 For shared housing, monthly utilities (e.g. water, gas, Wi-Fi, etc.), additional fixtures or furniture, replacement of appliances and maintenance are excluded from the rental price, and have to be paid for by residents.